‘Sports Illustrated’ Model Haley Kalil Shows Off Ample Cleavage & Deep Golden Tan

 Her amber tresses were piled high atop her head in a half-up, half-down ponytail.
 Her hair was parted in the middle and the rest of her locks fell elegantly down her back.

 Instead of trying to compete with the dress’s bright color, Haley’s makeup was muted and matched her deep golden tan.
-The model’s eyes were lined in kohl black on both the upper and lower lids, with lots of mascara and dark eyeshadow to make them stand out in a sassy smoky eye.
+The model’s eyes were lined in black on both the upper and lower lids, with lots of mascara and dark eye shadow to make them stand out in a sassy smoky eye.

 The rest of her makeup was based around a neutral palette, including her blush and lips, which were colored in a muted tone.

-Her nails were a pale color and she wore her sparkling engagement ring and wedding band from football player hubby Matt Kalil to finish the overall look.
+Her nails were a pale color, and she wore her sparkling engagement ring and wedding band from football player hubby Matt Kalil to finish the overall look.

 The model quipped in the caption that she was “cheesing” at the event, regarding her big smile in the photo.